EAS overview

 You can deploy and manage services using the console, the EASCMD command-line tool, or an SDK.
 For more information, see Service deployment.

-EASCMD command-line tool: Supports operations such as service creation, updates, and viewing.
-It is suitable for algorithm developers who are familiar with EAS deployment.
+• EASCMD command-line tool: Supports operations such as creating, updating, and viewing services.
+It is suitable for algorithm developers who are familiar with EAS.

-API service: You can use the online debugging feature to verify service functionality, or make synchronous or asynchronous calls through the API.
+• API service: You can use the online debugging feature to verify service functionality, or call the API synchronously or asynchronously.
 For more information, see Service invocation.

-Service stress testing: Use the built-in one-click stress testing tool to evaluate your service's performance under load.
+• Service stress testing: You can use the built-in one-click stress testing tool to test the performance of your service under pressure.
 For more information, see Service stress testing.

-Service migration: To migrate an EAS service configuration from one region to another (for example, from China (Beijing) to China (Shanghai)), use the EASCMD command-line tool to export the service configuration from the source region, and then use the exported configuration file to create a new service in the target region.
-This enables cross-region migration and remote deployment without manual reconfiguration.
+4. Service migration: To migrate an EAS service configuration across regions, use the EASCMD command-line tool to export the service configuration from the source region.
+You can then use the exported configuration to create a new service in the destination region.

 Important notes